msalemor/ai-tutors/genai-apps/floating-chatbot.md

 - This screenshot shows a chatbot conversation:
 ![Screenshot](https://github.com/msalemor/ai-tutors/blob/main/genai-apps/images/floating-chatbot-1.png?raw=true)

- The main files are:
+ The main files and features are:

 1. `src/App.tsx`: This simulates the landing page.
 2. `src/components/floatingbot.tsx`: This is a react component with the main floating chatbot functionality.
-3. `src/services/chatbotservice.tsx`: This is a service to call OpenAI from the frontend while maintaining history.
+3. `src/services/chatbotservice.tsx`: This is a service to call OpenAI using `axios` from the frontend while maintaining history.
+This file also includes a trimmer function.
+The trimmer function is used to manage the conversation history.

-### 1.2 - Features

-The site displays the landing page.
-This could be an e-retail, informational, blog, or any other application.

 ### 1.3 - Installation Instructions